QFFS/ynumkeypad/readme.md

 ## Bootloader

+You can find bootloader at bootloader_hex folder, you should flash it to the mcu with stlink or jlink or dap-link etc.

 Enter the bootloader in followe way:
 * **Keycode in layout**: Press the key mapped to `Enter`, then plug into usb.